sreekanthgopinathan/ObesityRiskPrediction/README.md

     * Overweight_Level_II 35.0 to 39.9
     * Obesity III Higher than 40

-  * For simplfying the analysis this converted to a binary classification of 0  1 for Obesity I, II and III and 0 otherwise
+  * For simplfying the analysis, converted target variable to a binary classification of 0 for outcomes Obesity I, II and III and 0 otherwise

 * Weight appears to be a clear predictor of obsesity.
 Inorder to understand other predictors, decided to drop weight from the model